corbanmailloux/corb.co/content/posts/esphome-parking-sign/index.md

 ## Live Demo!

 Putting it all together, here's the experience of driving into my garage:

-#### TODO: Video
+{{< youtube PZU5H5tdLbM >}}

 ## Code and Resource Links

-While I imagine each type of pedestrian sign is unique, this project should be repeatable with some basic tools and hardware.
+While I imagine each type of pedestrian signal is unique, this project should be repeatable with some basic tools and hardware.
 I used the following:

 ### Parts

 #### Sign

-- Pedestrian Crossing Sign with Countdown Display: [eBay listing](https://www.ebay.com/itm/125992762337), [Manufacturer page with datasheet](https://www.eoi.com.tw/Product/Product_Detial_TS?product_id=2268)
+- Pedestrian Crossing Signal with Countdown Display: [eBay listing](https://www.ebay.com/itm/125992762337), [Manufacturer page with datasheet](https://www.eoi.com.tw/Product/Product_Detial_TS?product_id=2268)
 - ESP32: [ESP32 D1 Mini on AliExpress](https://www.aliexpress.us/item/3256804611055118.html)
 - WS2815 12VDC Individually-Addressable RGB LED Strip: [BTFLighting on AliExpress](https://www.aliexpress.us/item/2251832774866810.html)
 - Miscellaneous 12+V DC MOSFETs for controlling the hand/walk LEDs